Dear Cambodia, I’ve heard so much about you the past decade . . .

 I was extremely glad to be blessed with an opportunity to watch Belinda Lee host during the trip and work with her on a media project.
-It’s super tiring man, 12 hours shoot but it was definitely a pleasure to be on board. #soblessed
+A 12 hours shoot but it was definitely a pleasure to be on board. #soblessed

 Witnessed the most complicated process of folding a paper heart.
 This precious little one was meticulous at every step.
 Very attentively, I watched him fold over 2 minutes.
 The other kids playing instruments and drew.
-It was an endless train of enthusiasm and spontaneity blew off the roof.
-Singers, dancers and rappers rushed to take turns and the word that flashed through my mind was, ‘Freedom’.
+It was an endless train of enthusiasm and spontaneity blowing off the roof.
+Singers, dancers and rappers rushed to the stage to present their talents.
+The word that flashed through my mind was, ‘Freedom’.
 They are not afraid of judgement.
 We left the room in puddles of tears after a session of thanksgiving and we also visited a village which started a Kindergarten recent and painted their school with Belinda Lee.

 7 days was just right to bit farewell to Cambodia but there was an unexpected twist to my emotions towards the end of the trip.
 After visiting S-21 and killing fields, my compassion for this country enlarged and my heart was filled to it’s brim.

 I exited the viewing compound a few times for a better control of breath and tears.

 It was strenuous to swallow – the black and white images of innocent lives that were brutally tortured by the soldiers.
-I could visualize the words imprinted on the walls and the description of how prisoners were treated as slaves was painful to read.
+I could visualize the words imprinted on the walls and the description of how prisoners were treated as slaves.
 Some evidence were still visible, such as blood stains on palm trees and teeth buried in soil.

 The cute grandpa on the right is Bou Meng, a survivor from the traumatizing S-21.

 He sells his books in the same horrific place that put his life on the edge – how bold!